-A lot of job seekers tend to use outdated job search techniques in the job market.
+A lot of candidates seeking jobs for veterans tend to use outdated job search techniques in the market.
 Here are a few tips to get you to update your search skills.

 You may look like a dinosaur if you do this.
 The better thing to do is send an email as soon as you get home from the interview.
-Be sure to re-iterate your interest in the job (if you still want it) and thank the interviewwer for their time.
+Be sure to reiterate your interest in the job (if you still want it) and thank the interviewer for their time.

 Remember folks, recruiters at staffing agencies are hired by the companies who pay them a fee for finding candidates who match their requirements.
-They are NOT in business to help YOU find a job.
-They exist to fill jobs for the companies that pay them
+They are NOT in business to help YOU find jobs for veterans.
+They exist to fill jobs for the companies that pay them.

 This means that you must take charge of your career search.
 Only you are responsible for your career.
 Don't leave it to a recruiter to get you a job.
 Be proactive and realistic.

 Once you hear back from an employer your first contact will likely be a phone or skype interview.
-This is the your first chance to make a good impression
+This is your first chance to make a good impression.